neuropathbasel-pub/CnQuant/README.md

 ## Directory structure and data annotation files

+If you prefer running the CnQuant applications without using Docker or WSL, we suggest creating a parent directory for the QnQuant applications to install each application there.

+Download [example.env](https://github.com/neuropathbasel-pub/CnQuant/blob/main/example.env) into your CnQuant applications directory or in each application directory, rename it to .env and adjust the paths inside the .env file.

 For convenience, the same .env file is used for each app.
 The .env file needs to be located in each apps' main directory or its parent directory.
 The .env file in an application directory has precedence before the .env file in the parent's directory.